hadilq/CleanArchitectureFP/README.md

 Here I use `Flowable` to implement `LiveData` in `ViewModule`s by using a class named `RxLifecycleHandler`, because the Google implementation of `LiveData` is not handling back pressure and is not a good fit to our FP style.

-Tests
+Checks
 ---
-To run all the tests please run `./gradlew clean check`.
+To run all the tests and checks please run `./gradlew clean check`.